litespeedtech/lscache_wp/litespeed-cache/readme.txt

 * [IAPI] Increased request timeout to fix a cUrl 28 timeout issue.
 * [BUGFIX] Fixed a TTL max value validation bug.
 * [INTEGRATION] Improved Contact Form 7 REST call compatibility for logged in users.
+* Thanks for all your ratings.
+That encouraged us to be more diligent.
+Happy Thanksgiving.

 = 1.6.3 - November 17 2017 =
 * [NEW FEATURE] Only async Google Fonts setting.